dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Templates/Template_Advanced_Authoring.md

     },
 ```
 ## resources Property

-The resources property of the resource object allows defining child resources of the main resource:
-* Child resources can only be defined 5 levels deep
-* There is no explisit dependency between the main resource and the child resources.
-This can be defined using the dependson property.

 In this example we defined a SQL Database on a SQL Database Server - the SQL Database is a child resource of a SQL Database server resource and depends on it:
 ```json
 {